abhinav-bohra/abhinav-bohra/README.md

 - I'm interseted in the intersection of the fields of Artificial Intelligence & Software Development.
 - When not coding, I like to make EDM
 - If you are a Manchester United fan, we are already friends.
 GGMU :)
-- Here's a brief list of my previous work experiences in boring Arial font with font-size=14 (Resume)
+- Here's more about my previous work experiences in boring Arial font with font-size=14 (Resume)

 <!--Connect Section-->